federicotdn/verb/README.md

 ```

 Both cases will set <kbd>C-c C-r</kbd> as the prefix key for all Verb commands in Org mode.
 Feel free to use another key if you prefer that.

+If you do not want to use a package manager, you can just add all `.el` files to your `load-path` instead of installing it as a package.

 ### Spacemacs